 286. RADIO ASTRONOMY.
 Spring term.
 Credit three hours.
 Prerequisites, Astronomy 223 or graduate status and consent of the instructor.
-M W F 12.
-Mr. Cox.
+Hours to be arranged.
+Mr. Gold.

 A survey of astronomical problems to which radio techniques have been applied.
-Observational characteristics of radio emission from sun, moon, galaxy, "radio stars," and external galaxies with current theories of interpretation.
+Observational characteristics of radio emission from sun, moon, galaxy, discrete sources, and external galaxies with current theories of interpretation.